vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

         "ComplaintsPerYear": 0
    },
    "LegalDocuments": {
-        "ContractWithEMI_IsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "ContractWithEMI": "",                      -> if it is new file uplad then base 64 string, else string from API "ContractWithVaulter_IsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNote_IsNewUpload": false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "PoliticalStatement_IsNewUpload": false,    -> if it is new file upload then 'true', else 'false' "PoliticalStatement": ""                    -> if it is new file uplad then base 64 string, else string from API }
+        "ContractWithEMIIsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "ContractWithEMI": "",                      -> if it is new file uplad then base 64 string, else string from API "ContractWithVaulterIsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNoteIsNewUpload": false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "PoliticalStatementIsNewUpload": false,    -> if it is new file upload then 'true', else 'false' "PoliticalStatement": ""                    -> if it is new file uplad then base 64 string, else string from API }
 }